Bus passport to most popular hiking routes in Iceland

 Day 4: Emstrur to Thorsmork valley

 We put Emstrur behind us and continue on our way to Thorsmork.
 The trail takes us within a few kilometers from the great Myrdalsjokull glacier.
 As we descend towards Almenningar a few trees can be seen, a sign we are getting closer to the coast.
 We walk under the characteristic mountain Einhyrningur (“The Unicorn”) and into the dense birch forest in Thorsmork.
 Thorsmork is a green valley nesting under the glaciers Eyjafjallajokull and Myrdalsjokull.
 After enjoying our last moments viewing the beautiful landscapes of the highlands we jump on a bus back to Reykjavik.
-We will be returning to Reykjavik at around 21:30.

 What to bring: